rocketinsights/web-blueprint/README.md

 ## What has worked for us in the past

-[Establishing trust with clients](soapbox/people/afraser.md) can make the difference between getting the job done and exceeding expectations, [afraser](https://github.com/afraser) has some opinions on this stuff, but here's a high-level:
+Establishing trust with clients can make the difference between getting the job done and exceeding expectations, [Adam F's soapbox on this has good suggestions](soapbox/people/afraser.md) but here's a high-level overview:

 - Communicate.
 A lot.
 - Set expectations.
 Deliver on promises.